 Christian Teen Program

-Homeschooled students age 12-19 are invited to participate in this year's Teen Program, Film Camp by Crystal Creek Media.
+Homeschooled students age 12-18 are invited to participate in this year's Teen Program.

 Teens participating in the Teen Program must register with their parents for the convention or have another adult that will be on-site during the convention who will be responsible for each teen.
 The Phoenix Convention Center is a public building in Downtown Phoenix.
 Parents or a designated adult are responsible for the well-being and safety of their children and teens during the convention, not the AFHE Board of Directors, Convention Committee, convention volunteers, or Crystal Creek Media team members.
 All teens who participate in the Teen Program must have contact information (cell number) for their parents or the designated adults responsible for them in case of emergency or the need arises to reach the parent during Teen Program sessions.

 NOTE:Teen Program participants do not need to pay the $10 child/teen admission fee on top of their $20 registration.

 Although we are not staffed to assist students who need special assistance, we would invite a parent, older sibling, or aide to attend the teen program with a student who needs assistance.
 Please email us at email@example.com to discuss any special circumstances that may impact a student's ability to participate in the teen program.
 The teen program is primarily lecture style.

 $20 per student includes this two-day program and a one-year membership with Generation Joshua.
 Teen Program registration includes admission to any of the workshops during the convention and admission to the exhibit hall.